Marrying a Citizen of the Dominican Republic? How to Get a Green Card for Your New Spouse

 Obtaining Documentation of a Valid Marriage in the Dominican Republic

-If you have married, or plan to get married in your fiancé or spouse’s home country, you will first need to look into the Dominican Republic’s requirements for legal marriage.
+If you have married, or plan to get married in the Dominican Republic, you will first need to look into the Dominican Republic’s requirements for legal marriage.

 According to information provided by the U.S. consulate, marriages in the Dominican Republic must be entered into of free will, between people who are legally eligible to marry, and who are at least age 16 if male and 15 if female.